Satyapt001/Bca-siksha/README.md

 - Adding a sub page that contains the list of all referred Resources.
 - creating a contact modal so that user can send there testimonial,tesetimonial section is for showing messeges of student users.

-THIS PROJECT IS UNDER DEVELOPMENT.FEEL FREE TO FORK TO CONTRIBUTE!
+THIS PROJECT IS UNDER DEVELOPMENT.FEEL FREE TO FORK & CONTRIBUTE!